ThreeDotsLabs/watermill/docs/content/docs/cqrs.md

         GH --> GH3[Handler 3]
     end
 ```

+**Event Handler groups are helpful, when you have multiple event of different types, and you want to maintain order of events.**
+Thanks to using one subscriber instance and consumer group, events will be processed in the order they were sent.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}
 It's allowed to have multiple handlers for the same event type in one group, but we recommend to not do that.